Recently updated on April 13th, 2023 at 03:58 pm

-Starting off with the user-friendliness, it’s important that the platform doesn’t overwhelm you with unnecessary stuff and provides easy access to all features.
-While both platforms are considered being user-friendly, one is better than the other:
+Starting off with user-friendliness, it’s important that the platform doesn’t overwhelm you with unnecessary stuff and provides easy access to all features.
+While both platforms are considered to be user-friendly, one is better than the other:

 Before we get into the ease of use, we must take into account that Sellfy offers more features than Gumroad, so it may look like this platform is more complex.